openbaton/docs/docs/vnfpackage.md

 $ curl -X POST -v -F file=@nsd.json "http://localhost:8080/api/v1/ns-descriptors"
 ```

-This will return the NSD with the id we need to create NSR.
+This will return the NSD with the ID we need to create the NSR.
 Afterwards, we can deploy the NSD.

 **Note** You could use the [Dashboard][dashboard-link] as well for onboarding the NSD.